flytegg/ptero-build-flow/README.md

 ### Set up repository Actions Secrets & Variables

+These can be set up at /settings/secrets.
+E.g. https://github.com/flytegg/ptero-build-flow/settings/secrets

 #### Variables

 - `PTERO_HOST` - This needs to be the host url of your Pterodactyl panel, e.g. `panel.flyte.gg`